oystelan/CFDwavemaker/docs/source/about.rst

 * initializing a CFD domain with millions of cells in a fast and efficient manner
 * work as a wave maker, prescribing kinematics at the boundaries of the CFD domain during runtime

+The specific focus of this code is on higher order irregular wave theories for deep and intermediate water depths.
+A few showcases illustrating what can be achieved using this code in combination with some state of the art CFD codes are shown below.

 Showcases
 ---------

 Wave Flume
 ..........

+*to be completed soon*

 Short crested wave example